Underfloor Heating Installation, Service & Repair

 - For suspended floors, pipes are run between joists which are insulated and screeded

-- Aluminium plates which house the pipe are available as a between joist solution for suspended floors
+- Aluminium plates that house the pipe are available as a between joist solution for suspended floors

 - Solid insulation boards are available for use in conjunction with existing concrete floors.
 The boards are fully insulated, house the pipe and can be tiled over